The UK government has put a pot of money aside to help people pay for legal services and has been around since 1949.

 When you consider the role of a process server, you find that there is much more to the job than you first think.
 Let’s take a quick look at a day – sometimes longer in the life of one.

 - The process server is given the job.

 - S/he goes to the court to pick up the order or has it delivered to them.

 - S/he checks the order for errors.

 - They start to look for the intended recipient.
 Often, there is no easy way to do this because people rarely stay in one place for long.
 Servers are often found trawling bars and the streets of the less safe areas of towns/cities.
 Remember, that until the recipient has received the document they are not subject to the rules of the order, therefore especially in cases of restraining orders where violence has been an issue, the speed of a quality process serve is paramount.

 - If there has been a power of arrest issued the process server will need to drop a copy into the police station too.

-The Legal Service Commission have made a document that outlines the funding options for each of the different services that may be needed during a legal proceeding and you will see that Process Serving is the least expensive legal service along with interpreting.
+The Legal Aid Agency have made a document that outlines the funding options for each of the different services that may be needed during a legal proceeding and you will see that Process Serving is the least expensive legal service along with interpreting.
 However as you can see, you need an extensive and unique skill set to be a top process server.

 When you hire a process server at Alpha 1 Legal Services you can be sure of a professional and prompt service.